wendyle09/lydia/README.md

 _I am sworn to carry your burdens._

-This app allows you to track your PF2 party's loot and calculates the sale value of your items.
+This app allows you to track your PF2 party's loot and calculates the sell value of your items.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts